Rick Hansen: Awards and honours

-Order of Canada Citation
+Order of Canada

 Hansen was appointed a Companion of the Order of Canada on June 29, 1987.
-His citation reads:

-Already a world-renowned wheelchair athlete, this British-Columbian fulfilled a dream of wheeling around the world to make others aware of the potential of the disabled and to raise funds for spinal cord research among other things.
+His citation reads:Already a world-renowned wheelchair athlete, this British Columbian fulfilled a dream of wheeling around the world to make others aware of the potential of the disabled and to raise funds for spinal cord research among other things.
 His 44,075 km. journey, recently completed, took him to four continents and 34 countries, inspiring people around the world to realize their potential and raising many millions of dollars for the cause.